slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ### Classes

- - [ ] List item

 When creating a Service or Facade or Data Access Object, the following conventions must be followed:
-- An interface shoul
+- An interface should be created first.
+The interface defines the contract or all publicly as

 	#### Data Access  Objects